sanjivsingh/distributed_transactions/uber_driver_riders_match_app/ReadMe.md

 ### Phase 1: Driver Connection and Location Update
 - **WS Connection**: The Driver Client establishes a persistent WebSocket connection to the WebSocket Gateway Service (WGS).
-- Connection Mapping: The WGS validates the driver's authentication token, extracts the DriverID, and stores this mapping in memory: Map<DriverID, WebSocket Object>.
+- **Connection Mapping**: The WGS validates the driver's authentication token, extracts the DriverID, and stores this mapping in memory: Map<DriverID, WebSocket Object>.
 - **Location Stream**: Every 10 seconds, the Driver Client sends its location over this same WS connection to the WGS.
 - **Internal Routing**: The WGS routes the location payload to the Location Update Service (LUS).
 - **Geo Indexing**: The LUS extracts the data and updates the Redis Geo Index (with 30s TTL).

 ### Phase 2: Ride Matching and Notification (Push Offer)

 This is where the decoupled services communicate to push the offer to the driver.
-- **Rider Request**: Rider Client $\rightarrow$ Match Service (MS).
+- **Rider Request**: Rider Client -> Match Service (MS).
-- **Driver Selection**: The MS queries the Redis GEO Index (updated by the LUS) and finds $N$ nearest available drivers.
+- **Driver Selection**: The MS queries the Redis GEO Index (updated by the LUS) and finds `N` nearest available drivers and that matches other criteria (car type, driver payment preference , driver rating, etc.).
-- **Publish Offer**: For each of the $N$ selected drivers, the MS does not try to use a WS connection.
+- **Publish Offer**: For each of the `N` selected drivers, the MS does not try to use a WS connection.
 Instead, it publishes a notification message to a fast internal messaging system (like Redis Pub/Sub or a Kafka topic).
 	`Payload: {"DriverID": "D123", "Type": "RIDE_OFFER", "Payload": {ride details...}}`
 - **WGS Consumes**: The WebSocket Gateway Service (WGS) is subscribed to this Pub/Sub channel.
 It receives the message.
 - **Driver Push**: The WGS looks up the DriverID in its internal connection map, finds the active WebSocket object, and pushes the ride offer payload directly to the driver's client.